 * The third year curriculum is developed with the faculty to meet the learning needs of a particular class.

 The program meets for 30 weeks across the academic calendar and offers 2.5 CE credits for most evenings.
-A CE/CME certificate is awarded when attendance is 80% or more, and is for the number of hours actually attended.
+A CE/CME certificate is awarded when attendance is 80% or more per course, and is for the number of hours actually attended.